Does remote team affect your business cybersecurity? The greatest misconception

 - Business Continuity Planning.
 How will your partner organization continue its usual operations in the midst of a cyber attack and while recovering from the attack, in order to minimize the impact of the attack on the productivity of the business?

-Security Measures for an Outsourcing Partner
+Requirements for Cyber Security for an Outsourcing Partner

 Here are some more security measures that reliable outsourcing partners may put into place for an added layer of cyber security.

 - Context-Aware Access Control.
 Traditional access control models provide a fixed, rigid access control system that applies to all sorts of devices regardless of context.
 A better IT security strategy would be to use context-aware access controls where the system analyzes and assesses the context, made up of the end devices, the network infrastructure, and the available network services, and then adjusts the access control for that device accordingly.

 - Endpoint Threat Detection.
 Instead of having to wait for an attack to be detected, endpoint threat detection is the practice of detecting possible internet security threats and suspicious activities from the endpoints of a network in order to respond to the threat in advance and hopefully prevent the attack from happening again.
 This practice is as a form of cyber attack prevention and increases the layers of a cyber network security.

 - Real-Time Security Analytics.
 Similar in purpose to endpoint threat detection, real-time security analytics is the practice of processing and analyzing data in real time, right as they flow through a network.
 This enables organizations to detect real-time changes to data behavior and possibly detect anomalies and suspicious activities right as they happen, so that security levels may be immediately raised and actions may be taken as soon as possible.

 Cyber Security in Outsourcing: the Takeaway